handzhd/LED-Handheld-HMI/README.md

 A HMI code for Arduino-based device with Visual Studio.
 LED Handheld is an arduino-based device to monitoring and measuring the parameter for Railway Signal LED.
 This code developed using Microsoft Visual Studio.
 The device's purposes are mainly to fasten the production and maintenance the railway signal.
-Other contributor to this project is Mr. Izzun Nafis Ibadik (izzunnafis) and Imam Syahrizal (imamsyahrizal)
+Other contributor to this project is izzunnafis and imamsyahrizal